 Pathogen CharacteristicsTop of page

 Trypanosoma evansi is classified within the genus Trypanosoma, subgenus Trypanozoon, along with T. brucei brucei (cause of nagana in livestock), T. brucei rhodesiense and T. brucei gambiense (cause of human African sleeping sickness), and T. equiperdum (cause of a sexually transmitted disease in horses).
-When observed microscopically in fresh blood samples, T. evansi appears small with a thin posterior extremity and free flagellum.
+When observed microscopically in fresh blood samples, T. evansi appears small with thin anterior and posterior extremities and a free flagellum at the anterior end.
 There is also a highly visible undulating membrane.
 When observed on a Giemsa stained thin smear, T. evansi is described as a monomorphic thin trypomastigote parasite (Desquesnes et al., 2013).
 By comparison with T. brucei, it shows mostly slender forms with a long free flagellum and thin posterior extremity with subterminal small kinetoplast, but some intermediate (shorter free flagellum and posterior extremity) and rare “stumpy” forms have been reported.